Breathing Problems Solved

 Low weight (underweight)

-If your current CP is less than 25 s, your most optimum breathing exercise for faster CP growth is to use a DIY breathing device or Frolov breathing device.
-Hence, it is smart and much easier to start with the use of Amazing DIY Breathing Device or Frolov Breathing Device (their effects are similar).
-You can learn the Buteyko reduced breathing exercises later, when your CP is more than 30 s.
+Hence, it is smart and much easier to start a breathing program using the Amazing DIY Breathing Device or Frolov Breathing Device (their effects are similar).
+You can learn the classic Buteyko reduced breathing exercises later when your CP is more than 30 secs.

 Module 10.
 Free Buteyko breathing exercises

-The most fundamental Buteyko breathing exercise is called "Reduced Breathing" or "Shallow Breathing".
-Its diagram and short description have been provided in self help Module 4-A (above).
-Buteyko instruction: How to stop or prevent heart attack, stroke, asthma attack, epilepsy seizures, and other life-threatening situations using Buteyko breathing exercises.
-There are several parts in this workout (workbook or sections from Buteyko eBooks) that explains Buteyko breathing exercises.
+Buteyko Breathing instruction: How to stop or prevent heart attack, stroke, asthma attack, epilepsy seizures, and other life-threatening situations using Buteyko breathing exercises.
+There are several parts in this workout (workbook or sections from Buteyko eBooks) that explain Buteyko breathing exercises.

 - A quiet place to focus one’s attention